Home

 Here are five must-have clauses to bring up with your attorney:

-1. Right of First Refusal: This is a big one.
-It means if one parent needs childcare for more than a few hours, they have to offer that time to the other parent before calling a babysitter.
+1. Right of First Refusal: If one parent needs childcare for more than a few hours, they have to offer that time to the other parent first.

 3. Extracurricular Activities: How will you decide on—and pay for—sports, music lessons, and other activities?